cvdenzen/mijnsensors/README.md

 Status 20180215: UNDER DEVELOPMENT

+The pilightMqttOsgi project:
+- karaf, install camel and camel-blueprint

 Try to make pilight to mqtt gateway, something like pilight2mqtt.
 But there is a problem with pilight2mqtt: it cannot handle multiple top level json objects and crashes.
 Because I prefer Java over Python, I decided to rebuild pilight2mqtt in Java.
 I called it mqttPilight.